1. Overview

 Exception message: Planned exception after execute()

-There is no stack trace in the output since the thread has an assigned handler.
+There is no exception stack trace in the output since the thread is using our handler implementation.

 4. Handle with Wrapper Task